exercism/deprecated-mentors/tracks/csharp/exercises/sum-of-multiples/README.md

 to position this earlier in the solution for a fast and more informative fail.
 Alternatively long or perhaps BigInteger types can be employed to handle issues with values greater than int.MaxValue.
- - Not everyone likes them, but it might be useful to suggest writing the `SumOfMultiples` method (see suggeston 2) as an [expression-bodied method](https://docs.microsoft.contm/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members#methods), as it is perfect for these kinds of small methods.
+ - Not everyone likes them, but it might be useful to suggest writing the `SumOfMultiples` method (see _LINQ (Performant)_) as an [expression-bodied method](https://docs.microsoft.contm/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members#methods), as it is perfect for these kinds of small methods.

 TODO a bullet proof solution for signed ints.